 Students may take no more than four out-of-district online learning credits towards graduation purposes while enrolled in Seattle Public Schools high schools.
-If there are extenuating circumstances, schools may appeal to the Department of College and Career Readiness for permission to allow a student to apply additional online credits towards graduation.
+If there are extenuating circumstances, schools may appeal to Curriculum, Assessment, and Instruction for permission to allow a student to apply additional online credits towards graduation.

-D. Decision Tree for Out-of-District Credits
+D. Decision Tree for Outside Credits

-Principals must answer the following questions when deciding whether or not to allow students to take out-of-district courses for first time credit:
+Principals must answer the following questions when deciding whether or not to allow students to take outside courses for high school credit:

-- 1. Is the student a middle school student or high school student? - Middle school students may not take out-of-district courses for high school credit.
+- 1. Is the student a middle school student or high school student? - Middle school students may not take outside courses for high school credit.
 Students entering 9th grade are considered high school students when their academic records are transferred to their high school.
 If the student is in high school, proceed to the next question.
 If the student is not in high school, deny the request. - 2.
-What institution is providing the course? - Generally, courses must be taught by one of the following approved providers (please see the exceptions section below for more information): - o OSPI approved online course provider; - Accredited community college, technical college, or university in Washington State; - Approved private school in Washington State.
+What institution is providing the course? - Courses must be taught by one of the following: - o OSPI approved online course provider; - Accredited community college, technical college, or university in Washington State; - Approved private school in Washington State.
 All private schools in Washington must be approved in order to operate, so any private school where a student might take a course is approved; - High school or online school in a school district in Washington State. - If the course is provided by one of the above institutions, proceed to the next question.
 If not, deny the request. - 3.
 Does the course meet a graduation requirement for the student? - If the course meets a graduation requirement, proceed to the next question.
 If the student cannot apply this course towards graduation, deny the request. - 4.
-Does the student's school offer this course, and is there room in the class for the student to register (please see the exceptions section below for more information)? - If the course is not offered and/or there is no room in the class, approve the request.
-If the course is offered at the school and the student can register, proceed to the next question.
+Does the student's school offer this course, and is there room in the class for the student to register? - If the course is not offered and/or there is no room in the class, approve the request.
+If the course is offered at the school and the student can register, proceed to the next question. - 5.
+Would taking the requested course help the student get on track to access college preparatory classes such as AP, IB, or the equivalent during the student's junior or senior year of high school? - If the course would help the student get on track to access college preparatory courses, approve the request.
+If not, deny the request.

-- 5. Would taking the requested course help the student get on track to access college preparatory classes such as AP, IB, or the equivalent during the student's junior or senior year of high school? - If the course would help the student get on track to access college preparatory courses, approve the request.
-If not, deny the request. - o Examples of how to answer this question: - Approve the request if the student failed Algebra 1A as a first semester freshman, and then subsequently passed it second semester, and wants to take Algebra 1B out-ofdistrict over the summer, in order to take Geometry sophomore year, Algebra 2 junior year, and Precalculus or IB math senior year. - Deny the request if the student is already enrolled in grade level courses, and will be able to access AP, IB, and equivalent courses during junior or senior year without taking the requested out-of-district course.
+- o Examples of how to answer this question: - Approve the request if the student failed Algebra 1A as a first semester freshman, retook and passed it second semester, and wants to take Algebra 1B out-of-district over the summer, in order to take Geometry sophomore year, Algebra 2 junior year, and AP Calculus senior year. - Deny the request if the student is already enrolled in grade level courses, and will be able to access AP, IB, and equivalent courses during junior or senior year without taking the requested out-of-district course.